ellaxu43/zillow_regression_project/readme.md

 * Deliver a 5 minute presentation via a jupyter notebook walkthrough
 * Answer questions about my code, process, and findings

+***
 # Data Dictionary
-* year: The Year the principal residence was built
+* yearbuilt: The Year the principal residence was built
 * fips: Federal Information Processing Standard code
-* sqft: Calculated total finished living area of the home
+* calculatedfinishedsquarefeet: Calculated total finished living area of the home
-* bath: Number of bathrooms in home including fractional bathrooms
+* bathroomcnt: Number of bathrooms in home including fractional bathrooms
-* bed: Number of bedrooms in home
+* bedroomcnt: Number of bedrooms in home
-* taxamount: The total property tax assessed for that assessment year
+* taxvaluedollarcnt: The total property tax assessed for that assessment year

+***
 # Steps to Reproduce
 You will need your own env file with database credentials along with all the necessary files listed below to run the "Final Report" notebook.